 Global roundtables planned for Davos.

-The Altru Water Project (AWP) will be organizing roundtable discussion in Davos Switzerland during the World Economic Forum where the Altru Institute has for the last 8 years gathered thought leaders to discuss and share information on complex global challenges.
-Its sessions will focus on the most promising technologies to address water scarcity, toxicity and management.
+Altru has begun building a Who's Who in Water worldwide in Davos Switzerland during the World Economic Forum where the Altru Institute has for the last 8 years gathered thought leaders to discuss and share information on complex global challenges.

 For information contact info@altruinstitute.com